lolaedun/meditation/README.md

 ### **Timer goes into minus at end of countdown**

 * **Bug**
 The timer goes into minus at the end of meditation for a split second before resetting to zero.
+This only seems to happen on a laptop device.
+Smaller devices don't seem to be affected.

 * **Fix**
 w.i.p ...

 * **Verdict**
 ...

 ## **Deployment**

 This project was deployed via GitHub by executing the following steps.